 It helps that we’re on a private tour booked with Vanguard Travel Services, one of Turkey’s top travel agencies.
 Throughout our trip, they seamlessly arrange our airport/hotel transfers and tours.

-The two-hour scenic drive to Ephesus winds past mountains and rolling hills, blanketed with forests of pine and wild olive trees.
+The two-hour scenic drive from Bodrum to Ephesus winds past mountains and rolling hills, blanketed with forests of pine and wild olive trees.

-Upon arriving, we meander down the all-marble Curetes Street.
+Upon arriving in Ephesus, we meander down the all-marble Curetes Street.